-Judicael Perroy is one of the finest classical guitarists in the world today.
-He has recorded for the prestigious NAXOS label, gives concerts all around the world, won first prize at the GFA competition, and plays with such a brilliant intensity that he has easily earned a spot among the best.
+Judicael Perroy is easily one of the finest classical guitarists in the world today.
+Among his achievements are numerous recordings for the prestigious NAXOS label, he has given concerts in the finest halls all around the world, won first prize at the GFA competition, and plays with such a brilliant intensity that he has easily earned his spot amongst the best.

 Receiving his Licence de Concert from Ecole Normale de Musique in Paris where he studied with the renowned Alberto Ponce.
-Perroy went on to win the prestigious first prize at the Guitar Foundation of America International Competition in 1997 which no doubt helped to introduce him to the world which helped open the door toward his international success.
+Perroy went on to win the prestigious first prize at the Guitar Foundation of America International Competition in 1997, which no doubt helped to open the door to his international success.

 Perroy is not only an incredible performer, but he is also gifted teacher too.
 He has been sought after to give concerts and masterclasses at Universities and Festivals all over the world, and since 2004 he has been the Professor of guitar at the Ecole Nationale de Musique d'Aulnay-sous-Bois.

 Guitar International found time to sit down with Judicael Perroy last summer at the International Guitar Festival in Brno, Czech Republic, where he gave us some insights into his career, practicing, recording and more.